[updated January 2019 with help from Pattie]

 If you are in Socorro (south of Albuquerque on I-25) with a few hours to spare and you have an element of geek, then you should detour to the National Radio Astronomy Observatory Very Large Array.
 Take US 60 W through Magdalena to NM 52 S. Then watch for the signs.
 There is a small charge for the tour, but it is interesting, as is the small gift shop.

-I’ve been through here once, and stayed at a wonderful small spa hotel with geothermal hot springs, the Sierra Grande, which I can recommend.
+I’ve stayed at a wonderful small spa hotel with geothermal hot springs, the Sierra Grande, which I can recommend.
+The Sierra was purchased by Ted Turner a few years back, and rennovated but still has the “Old NM” feel to it.
+Soaking in geothermal spring water at 108F in carved rock tubs is quite the experience!
 There are several others in the area.
+Well worth at least an evening’s stay.

 Outside of town is Spaceport America.
 I have not been there, and it is supposed to be pricey, but it is home to several commercial spaceflight organizations including SpaceX and Virgin Galactic.